zele26/Sunday-school-management-system/README.md

 # Sunday-school-management-system
-Initiallly it intended for tekelsawiros sunday school management system
+Initiallly it intended for tekelsawiros sunday school management system.